Nurturing Corporate Relationships Through Floral Gifts

-How We Cracked the Corporate Gifting Puzzle
+How We Solved the Corporate Gifting Puzzle

-Back in 2018, we kept hearing the same frustration from business clients: "Beautiful flowers, but they arrived after the meeting ended."
+In 2018, we kept hearing the same frustration from business clients: "Beautiful flowers, but they arrived after the meeting ended."
 That's when we realized we weren't just arranging flowers—we were managing moments that could make or break professional relationships.

 The Timing Revolution We Stumbled Into